PDWR/3vilGu4rd/README.md

 # 3vilGu4rd
-This is a daemon process which make a programe runing all time.
+This is a daemon process which make a program runing all time.

 ![image](https://github.com/PDWR/3vilGu4rd/blob/main/images/logo.png)